DUNE/larnd-sim/README.md

 --response_file=larndsim/bin/response_38.npy
 ```

 The `response_38.npy` is a file containing an array of induced currents for several $(x,y)$ positions on a pixel with a 38 mm pitch.
 It is calculated externally to `larnd-sim`.
-Two versions, one with 44 mm pitch and one with 38 mm pitch, are available in the `larndsim` directory.
+Two versions, one with 44 mm pitch and one with 38 mm pitch, are available in the `larndsim/bin` directory.

 The output file will contain the datasets described in the [LArPix HDF5 documentation](https://larpix-control.readthedocs.io/en/stable/api/format/hdf5format.html), plus a dataset `tracks` containing the _true_ energy depositions in the detector, and a dataset `mc_packets_assn`, which has a list of indeces corresponding to the true energy deposition associated to each packet.